Jakubwlodarczyk/python-a-mentor-s-life-in-an-oo-way-fork-in-eye/specifications/mentor.md

 * ```nickname```
   * data type: string
   * description: stores the mentor's secret nickname between the students

-* ```involvment```
+* ```engagement```
-  * data type: integer
+  * data type: int
-  * description: stores points of the mentor's involvment
+  * description: stores points of the mentor's engagement

-* ```iritation```
+* ```irritation```
-   * data type: integrer
+   * data type: int
-   * description: stores the mentor's level of iritation
+   * description: stores the mentor's level of irritation

 * ```sweets```
   * data type: Boolean
-  * description: stores information about candies
+  * description: stores information about candies if he likes it or not

 ## Class methods

 ### ```create_by_csv```

-Gets a csv file path as an argument (the csv contains all the data needed to instantiate a mentor object) and gives back a list of mentors. raise an error, if empty
+Gets a csv file path as an argument (the csv contains all the data needed to instantiate a mentor object) and gives back an object list of mentors. raise an error, if empty